merylturner/github-portfolio/README.md

 # Hey!
 I'm Meryl.

-I am a Full Stack Javascript Developer + [Graphic Designer](https://www.madebymeryl.com) with an emphasis in front-end development.
+I am a Full Stack JavaScript Developer + [Graphic Designer](https://www.madebymeryl.com) with an emphasis in front-end development.
 I want to bridge the gap between Designers and Developers to create innovative products and engaging user experiences.

 ## Projects
 * **Gold Star**